galasa-dev/cli/docs/generated/galasactl_runs_download.md

 ### Options

 ```
+      --destination string   The folder we want to download test run artifacts into.
+Sub-folders will be created within this location (default ".")
       --force                force artifacts to be overwritten if they already exist
   -h, --help                 help for download
       --name string          the name of the test run we want information about
 ```

 ### Options inherited from parent commands